You are here:

 Mr. Rogers is committed to sound economic development policy for Cuyahoga County, ethical leadership, and inclusion of all voices in governance.

-He is married to Meran Rogers and they have one child.
+He is married to Meran Rogers and they have two children.

 Mr. Rogers is chair of the Education, Environment & Sustainability Committee.

 1219 Ontario Street, Room 424